DOI-ONRR/doi-extractives-data/_how-it-works/audits-and-assurances.md

 title: 'Audits and Assurances | How it Works'
 title_display: Revenue data standards, audits, and assurances
 layout: content
+description: Data about revenue from the extractive industries is subject to a number of controls, standards, and regulations in the United States.
+Companies and governments are accountable to internal and external oversight that ensures correct reporting and publication of payments.
+tag:
+- How it works
+- Audits
+- Assurances
+- Standards
+- Oversight
+- Regulations
 permalink: /how-it-works/audits-and-assurances/
 breadcrumb:
   - title: How it works